aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ppsx-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to SXC in Android via Java or Online App" h2="Export PPSX file to SXC in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The PPSX file format is a presentation file format used by Microsoft PowerPoint.
+It is a proprietary format and is not supported by many other applications.
+SXC is a spreadsheet file format used by OpenOffice Calc.
+It is an open source format and is supported by many applications.
+Therefore, it is often necessary to convert PPSX files to SXC.

+<h2>How Aspose.Total Helps for PPSX to SXC Conversion</h2>

-You can easily convert PPSX file to SXC in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPSX file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to SXC.
+Aspose.Total for Android via Java is a suite of components that can be used to convert PPSX files to SXC.
+It consists of Aspose.Slides for Android via Java and Aspose.Cells for Android via Java.
+Aspose.Slides for Android via Java can be used to export PPSX files to HTML.
+Aspose.Cells for Android via Java can then be used to convert HTML to SXC.
+This two-step process can be used to easily convert PPSX files to SXC in Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}